jupyter-naas/awesome-notebooks/README_template.md

 ### Step 2: Technical Setup

+Create your [GitHub personal access token](https://github.com/settings/tokens).
+Select “No expiration” and tick only the first section repository and keep your token safe as you won’t be able to generate it again.
+This token will allow you to commit, push and pull directly on our repository.
 Clone the awesome-notebooks repository on your Naas Cloud account and switch to the branch you created.

+### Step 3: Work on Your Notebook

 If a draft of a template (generated with our AI system) has been already created, you can directly start working on it.
 Otherwise, you kick start manually:
 - Create a folder named with the source tool (if it's not already created).
 - Copy/Paste template.ipynb at the root of the repository
 - Rename the template following this format: `Toolname_Function.ipynb`.

-### Step 3: Work on Your Notebook

 Start working on your notebook.
 Commit your work every time you make significant progress.
 You can use the UI interface inside your Naas Lab server to do this.